 When you know the average engagement score for your industry is 7.0 you can make a valid assessment that your organisation is doing well.
 In doing so, we do not rely on arbitrary categorisations of what is a “good” or “bad” score.

-Designed for HR leaders and business executives, this benchmark enables you to compare engagement performance against that of your industry.
+Generally available at company level, this benchmark is designed for HR leaders and business executives, and enables you to compare engagement performance against that of your industry.
 This metric is suited to those in an organisation who can often play the biggest part in shaping a company’s culture.

 This will be the most frequently used benchmark throughout your organisation.
-All managers who have not explicitly been placed in a user group that has access to the industry benchmark will instead see the company benchmark.
 The company benchmark simply represents an average score across your organisation.
 This metric is the most practical choice for managers, as their own ability to engage employees comes within frame of the company’s broader culture.

 These two forms of benchmark are then used as the baseline for calculating your True Benchmark when your organisation has this capability enabled.

 Across the broad base of companies using the Peakon platform, we can see trends in how demographics and occupations affect engagement beyond the influence of individual managers or companies.

 To counter these trends, a True Benchmark is generated by first looking at the composition of an employee population, and then looking at how this differs from the norm for your industry or company (depending on whether you see industry or company benchmark on your dashboard).
 In groups of employees that differ greatly from the norm, we take this into account when calculating a benchmark.

 These trends are understood through the employee attributes used to segment your data in Peakon: tenure, age, gender, department, job level, and local office.
 For this last attribute, office locations are grouped into one of five global regions (Europe, North America, South America, Africa & Middle East, Asia Pacific) to account for the cultural differences between regions.